corn-mendoza/PCF-DotNet-Workshop/Labs/Lab2-NET.md

 	`> cf unmap-route {appname} {domainname} --hostname {appname}-prod`

 8. View application in browser and verify the production url points to the GREEN instance of the application

+#### Lab 2.8: View the Application Log
+1. View the application log in the app manager UI

+2. View the application log using the command line

+	`> cf logs {yourappname} --recent

+#### Lab 2.9: View the Application Metrics
+1. View the application metrics in the app manager UI if it is available